celestiaorg/docs/developers/intro-to-op-stack.md

 data commitment is written to the `op-batcher`.
 When reading `op-node` simply reads the data back from the DA layer by reading the data commitment from the `op-batcher` first, then reading the data from the DA layer using the data commitment.
-Hence, while previously `op-node` was reading from `calldata` on Ethereum, but now it reads data from Celestia.
+While previously `op-node` was reading from `calldata` on Ethereum, it now reads data from Celestia.

 There are a few tools involved in the data handling process. `op-batcher` batches up rollup blocks and posts them to Ethereum. `op-geth` handles